 Aloe viridiflora Reynolds

-Native to Namibia (found in subtropical or tropical dry shrubland, dry savanna, and rocky areas).
+This species is native to Namibia.
+It occurs in subtropical or tropical dry shrubland, dry savanna, and rocky areas.

 Aloe viridiflora is a stemless succulent that forms dense rosettes of blue-green leaves covered with a powdery bloom.
-The leaves are lance-shaped, up to 2 feet (60 cm) long, and up to 3.2 inches (8 cm) wide.
+The leaves are lance-shaped, up to 2 feet (60 cm) long and 3.2 inches (8 cm) wide.
 The leaf margins are lined with reddish-brown teeth.
-Flowers are green to lemon-yellow and appear in winter in dense clusters on branched, up to 5 feet (1.5 m) tall flower stalks.
+Flowers are green to lemon-yellow and appear in dense clusters on branched, up to 5 feet (1.5 m) tall flower stalks in winter.

 How to Grow and Care for Aloe viridiflora

 Light: When growing Aloes indoors, place your plants near a southern or southwest-facing window that gets plenty of bright, indirect light.
 Outdoors, provide light shade, especially during the hottest parts of the day.